A LOCAL’S RECOMMENDATIONS

 One of the best free activities would have to be the fabulous Winter Art Festival, held every year for 3 nights in August, where you can see and experience many areas of the city come to life with dazzling displays projected on various Melbourne landmarks.
 Bright colourful lights, art, music, and dancing, transform the various locations into a spectacular feast for the senses.

-A favourite with families are the Myer Christmas windows in the Bourke Street Mall.
-For a month before Chrissy the windows are on display, beautifully decorated in different themes, each depicting a story, which delight the child in all of us.
+Last on my list of free things to do in Melbourne is a favourite with families.
+The Myer Christmas windows in the Bourke Street Mall are a huge attraction.
+For the whole month of December, the windows are on display, beautifully decorated in different themes, each depicting a story, which delight the child in all of us.

 If you wish to take a tour to enhance your visit to Melbourne, here are some I recommend that are reasonably priced.